avi-patel1/ASTR257_2024/lectures/lecture_notes.md

 - Background changes over time (dependent on telescope and instrument and also on wavelength) which limits time for dithering
 - Always consult telescope/instrument webpage for information on number of dithers

+## Spectroscopy
+### 9/26/2024

+#### Imaging vs Spectroscopy
+- __Imaging__ is useful for measuring brightness, positioning, morphology, color
+- __Spectroscopy__ is useful for atmomic and molecular compositions, ionization states, kinematics

+#### Kirchoff's Laws of Spectroscopy
+- Continuous spectrum (low density) will emit light

+#### How Spectrographs work
+- put a prism in your imager
+- some spectra overlap, especially is you have long spectra.
+Solution is to use a slit to isolate one source
+- A slit is a cut in a piece of metal
+- Grating spectrograph

+#### Multiple-object spectroscopy
+- Take spectra of multiple objects at a time.
+Someone has machined multiple slits to isolate multiple stars
+- Some instrument will put a fiber onto a single star (SDSS)
+- Integral Field Spectrograph: get a spectrum of every pixel.
+Can recreate the image of interest at every wavelength.
+- __Kevin Bundy__: Placing fibers onto actuators.
+Place a big version onto Keck.
+-